-Trade in energy is shifting from pipelines to liquefied natural gas (LNG) trains and terminals.
+Trade in energy is shifting from pipelines to liquified natural gas (LNG) trains and terminals.
 Europe has become a major market for U.S. LNG producers, which are profiting greatly from unprecedentedly high prices for natural gas there.
 As winter comes and Europe siphons off U.S. LNG supplies, some parts of the United States in which LNG is an important part of the energy mix, like my native New England, also face energy shortages and price rises.
 There is a boom in everything related to LNG, from its production to the ships in which it is transported to the terminals where it is received, stored for further distribution, or decompressed and fed into pipelines.

 Europe is seeing a temporary return to coal and nuclear power and an accelerated turn to long-term reliance on renewable energy, like solar and wind power.
 By contrast, high prices for oil and exported natural gas have redirected American investment to fossil fuels and away from renewable energy.
 Meanwhile, popular aversion to nuclear power has eliminated it as a politically feasible option in the United States.